 Inspect the display of the SVM05 reflectance data.

-Zoom in on the region of interest in the Main Display by using Shift+Left-Click+Drag to choose an area containing the data (the southeastern United States).
-The display region can be further customized by zooming in/out with the scroll wheel on the mouse and the display can be translated using Control+Right-Click+Drag.
+Zoom to the region of interest (the southeastern United States) in the Main Display by using Shift+Left-Click+Drag.
+The mouse can control display zoom and translation.
+Experiment with the zooming in/out using the scroll wheel on the mouse.
+Translate using Control+Right-Click+Drag on the mouse.

-Probe the data by holding down the middle mouse button over the display.
-Probe output will be shown below the Main Display window.
-Compare the output between the convective cloud tops over the Florida panhandle with cloud-free regions.
+Hold down the middle mouse button over the display to probe the data.
+The probe readout is shown below the Main Display window.
+Compare the output between the convective cloud tops over the Florida panhandle to the cloud-free regions.

 Observe the bowtie deletion effect on the eastern and western edges of the granule.
 This is shown by black stripes of missing data going through the image.
-In Problem Set #1 below, a plugin will be installed that will introduce two formulas to remove these stripes of missing data.
+In Problem Set #1, a plugin will be installed that introduces two formulas that remove the bowtie effect.

 Displaying Day/Night Band Data